0

 But be careful

-Plants flowering underwater may also be triggered by stress or other drastic changes in tank parameters (light, temperature etc).
-So the appearance of flowers is not always a symbol of beaming health!
+Plants that flower underwater can also be triggered by stress or other drastic changes in tank parameters (light, temperature, etc.).
+So the appearance of flowers is not always a sign of radiant health!

-In the case of Eriocaulons, the flower stalks for some species such as the E. cinereum above signal the end of life cycle for the plant.
-In this scenario, the plant should have been split-propagated to induce spawning of babies (check out the page on propagating Eriocaulons) before the flowering cycle.
-Pulling out the flower stalks could delay the effect, as it forces the plant to channel energy to leaf rather than flower growth.
+In the case of Eriocaulons, in some species, such as the E. cinereum above, the flower stalks signal the end of the plant's life cycle.
+In this scenario, the plant should have been split-propagated to induce baby spawning (see the Eriocaulon propagation page) before the flowering cycle.
+Removing the flower stems could delay the effect by forcing the plant to divert energy to leaf growth rather than flower growth.

 Flowering eriocaulon